shopgate/connect-doc/markdown/introduction/connect-architecture/app-architecture.md

  You invoke actions and receive data from the backend through a pipeline request.
-Shopgate CONNECT includes many predefined pipelines, but you can alter the process logic of pipelines by developing custom extensions.
+The Shopgate platform includes many predefined pipelines, but you can alter the process logic of pipelines by developing custom extensions.
  Pipeline requests are named actions, such as getProduct,